hdahlheim/humble_ulid/README.md

 # HumbleUlid

-Yet another ULID library intended for use in other Humble packages.
+Yet another ULID library mainly intended for use in other Humble packages.

 ## Installation